hncpr1992/leetcode_solutions/README.md

 345.Reverse Vowels of a String -> reverse a list with hash table as vowels<br>
 344.Reverse String -> just reverse with two pointers<br>

+### Stack
+155.Min Stack -> remember to use a minStack array to keep the minimum for each push 20.Valid Parentheses -> use a stack to match the input parenthesis
+***496.Next Greater Element I -> Use a stack to keep the decreasing sequence*** 232.Implement Queue using Stacks ->
+225. Implement Stack using Queues ->